 Parking must be considered for almost every park and recreation facility.
-It would not be feasible to provide parking required for peak use events, such as July 4th festivities, the Maple Syrup Festival, or other large public gatherings.
+It would not be feasible to provide parking required for peak use events, such as July 4th festivities, the annual 5K Race, or other large public gatherings.
 Beaver County would be investing substantial funds in capital improvements that would only be utilized a few times each year.
-Beaver County currently directs event parking for the Maple Syrup Festival, 4th of July activities, and other gatherings toward the Four Winds Recreation Center parking lot and provides shuttle service to other event destinations within the park.

-Constructing excess parking facilities solely for events would occupy space that could have been available for the development of other recreational facilities.
+Excess parking facilities occupies space that could have been available for the development of other recreational facilities.
 "Proper sizing" of parking also minimizes impervious surface and reduces storm run-off.